kaust-library/Overleaf_latex/README.md

 \usepackage{fancyvrb}    % Add the package
 ```

-Then add the piece of code
+Then add the piece of code to your LaTeX document:

 ```LaTeX
 (...)